antlas0/meshtastic_visualizer/README.md

 ```

 ## How to install and run
+[uv](https://github.com/astral-sh/uv) is used to manage dependencies, venv and packaging.
 To install dependencies and run on your computer:
 ```bash
 $ uv run meshtastic_visualizer.py